 - Trigger Calls to Action on Promoters: funnel those to Marketing for case studies, white papers, or references.

-- Trigger Calls to Action on Detractors: follow up & address customer concern (establish SLA on turnaround).
+- Trigger Calls to Action on Detractors: follow up and address customer concern (establish SLA on turnaround).

 - Trigger Calls to Action on Passives: since these respondents are on the fence between promoters and detractors, there's a lot of opportunity to help move their sentiment in a positive direction.